list0ps/ONT-DNA-methylation-analysis/README.md

-# ONT DNA Methylation Analysis – Blowfly Epigenomics
+# DNA Methylation Analysis (ONT data) – Blowfly Epigenomics

 This repository contains a Snakemake-based pipeline for detecting and analysing **5-methylcytosine (5mC)** patterns using **Oxford Nanopore Technologies (ONT)** data from *Calliphora stygia* and *Calliphora hilli* blowfly populations.
 The goal is to compare methylation profiles between native and invasive populations, as part of a broader investigation into the genomic and epigenomic drivers of biological invasion success.